angnicholas/denotational/denotational/scratch.md

 So we prove that Python works one time, and then we can use (cf Algorithms course-style proofs) for Floyd Warshall.

+And you join this together in the end using some system - eg Agda or Rocq (formerly Coq) or Hoare Logic

 To prove that Python works, we need to formally define the behaviour of any python program

 And that is semantics.